ethel-dev/pi5-smart-home/RASPBERRY-PI.md

 2. Be sure to set up a user account and enable SSH under services.
 You should use an RSA key or some kind of public-key authorization for SSH. **It is strongly advised by me and all other security conscious people not to use password authentication for SSH.** If you do not already have a private-public key pair, you can use the "Run SSH-Keygen" button.
 The important thing is that you have the corresponding private key in the clients' SSH agent, which should happen automatically using the Imager tool.
 The public key will be stored on the Raspberry Pi allowing any client which has the private key to securely log into the Pi's shell and operate it via commands. ![SSH settings in Raspberry Pi imager](https://www.raspberrypi.com/documentation/computers/images/imager/os-customisation-services.png?hash=bbc8c0ff2f1eb7207d43180d7694c399)
 3. Set a memorable hostname (you will use this to connect, as well as whatever local IP your router assigns to it), and refrain from giving it access to your wireless network.
 You should probably use Ethernet when making a Raspberry Pi into a smart hub.
 If it is impossible to use Ethernet (it shouldn't be), then you can use wireless (there is nothing inherently unusable about it per se), but keep in mind smart home operation may/will be a lot less stable (and have more latency).

-Once you have configured the OS and the related settings, all you need to do is go ahead and click through, flash the firmware to the MicroSD card, and eject it when done then pop it into the Raspberry Pi.
+Once you have configured the OS and the related settings, all you need to do is go ahead and click through, flash the operating system to the MicroSD card, and eject it when done then pop it into the Raspberry Pi.

 ## Accessories/Hardware